Incentive-Aware Models of Financial Networks: Insights for Firms

 To detect outliers under exchangeability (Corollary~\ref{cor:firms-exchangeable}), we can use methods based on conformal prediction~\citep{guan-2022}.
 Here, we use a simpler approach: pick the firm $j$ with the largest contract size as the outlier; $\hat j \defeq \arg\max\limits_{j \in \{j_1, \dots, j_m\}} \abs{W_{i, j}}$.
+To test sensitivity to false negatives, we also test whether the outlier is among the 5 largest contracts in $\{\abs{W_{i, j}}: j = j_1, \dots, j_m \}$.
 We run $500$ experiments for each choice of $\sigma$, and count the frequency with which the outlier firm is detected via its contract size.
 Further details are presented in Appendix~\ref{appendix-gamma-exps}.

 Figure \ref{fig:deviator-gamma-detection} shows the results.
 We characterize the degree of outlierness by how many standard deviations away $\gamma_{\textrm{outlier}}$ is from the baseline of $1$.
 The smaller the $\sigma$, the more the outlierness.
 The success rate increases with increasing outlierness, as expected.
 It also increases when the number of firms $n$ is reduced.
 This is because contract sizes depend on the $\gamma$ values of all firms; fewer firms reduces the chances of any one firm attaining large contract sizes due to randomness.